samdze/godot-launcher/README.md

 Restart the GameShell and you should boot into the Godot launcher.<br>
 You can rollback to the stock launcher selecting "Switch Launcher" inside the Settings app.

+#### Other Linux Devices
 On other sbcs, start an X session executing the .xinitrc file.
-Clone the launcher in you home directory and be sure to have libconfig9 installed.
-It's needed to run compton.
+Install the required shared libraries and clone the launcher in you home directory.
+Run the launcher as a normal user, the root user is not necessary.
 ```
-sudo apt install libconfig9
+sudo apt install libconfig9 libxcursor1 libpulse-dev
 git clone https://github.com/samdze/godot-launcher.git
-startx /home/user/godot-launcher/.xinitrc -- -nocursor
+startx /home/<user>/godot-launcher/.xinitrc -- -nocursor
 ```
 The launcher is quite untested on devices other than the GameShell, and features like Wi-Fi settings, sound volume settings, brightness settings are not expected to work.
 Testing and feedbacks are very welcome.<br>